MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-install-sign-in.md

     ![Dynamics 365 Guides button.](media/dynamics-365-guides-button.PNG "Dynamics 365 Guides button")

     > [!NOTE]
-    > If you're using Dynamics 365 Guides version 7.0, you'll need to provide permissions to use the HoloLens eye tracker, camera, and microphone before you can sign in.
+    > If you're signing in to the HoloLens app for the first time, you'll need to provide permissions to use the HoloLens eye tracker, camera, and microphone before you can sign in.
 [Learn more about permissions required to use the HoloLens app](hololens-permissions.md).

 3. Select the play button for the 3D app launcher to open Dynamics 365 Guides.